Post • #elixir

 end

-is genuinely better than pipes for error handling.
+with is genuinely better than pipes for error handling.
+But here’s where the cycle repeats.

-Then you end up with code that's hard to debug and even harder to modify.
+The problem is that with optimizes for the happy path.
+That sounds great until you need to handle specific error cases.
+Then you end up with code that’s hard to debug and harder to modify.

 def register_and_send_email(attrs) do